Defense shines, No. 4 Georgia prevails 19-13 vs Texas A&M

-ATHENS, Ga.
-(AP) — George Pickens scored Georgia’s only touchdown, Rodrigo Blankenship booted four field goals and the defense stymied Texas A&M, leading the No. 4 Bulldogs to a lackluster 19-13 victory over the 24th-ranked Aggies on Saturday.
+The No. 4 Bulldogs managed only one touchdown Saturday, but Rodrigo Blankenship booted four field goals and the defense stymied 24th-ranked Texas A&M for a lackluster 19-13 victory.

-Georgia (10-1, 7-1 Southeastern Conference, No. 4 CFP) wrapped up its conference schedule and stayed on course to make a run at the College Football Playoff.
+Georgia (10-1, 7-1 Southeastern Conference, No. 4 CFP) wrapped up the league schedule with its fifth straight victory, but it was a struggle all the way.

-While the Bulldogs struggled offensively, the defense turned in another dominating performance.
+On a wet day between the hedges, the Bulldogs managed only 260 total yards and didn’t really seal the victory until D’Andre Swift broke off an 11-yard run on third-and-1 with 2 1/2 minutes remaining.

+“No bones about it, we’ve got to improve,” coach Kirby Smart said.
+“There were things tonight that we missed that were there.
+That’s the frustrating part.”

+“Those guys are relentless,” said Georgia quarterback Jake Fromm, who had another tough game.
+“I’m really thankful they’re on our team.”

 Texas A&M (7-4, 4-3) was held to just minus-1 yards rushing and 274 yards overall, one week after piling up 319 yards on the ground in a rout of South Carolina.

-But it was a struggle all the way for the Bulldogs, who managed only 260 total yards and didn’t seal the victory under D’Andre Swift broke off an 11-yard run on third-and-1 with 2 1/2 minutes remaining.

-Blankenship connected on field goals of 41, 49, 37 and 31 yards to become Georgia’s career scoring leader with 418 points.
+In his final game at Sanford Stadium, Blankenship connected on field goals of 41, 49, 37 and 31 yards to become Georgia’s career scoring leader with 418 points.
 He passed Marshall Morgan (407), Billy Bennett (409) and previous leader Blair Walsh (412).

+“The history of great kickers that Georgia’s had,” said Blankenship, who gained notoriety for his thick goggles but will be remembered for his uncanny accuracy.
+“Just to be among the ranks of those guys is really an honor.”

+Blankenship’s performance was especially impressive in the sloppy conditions.
+His 49-yarder came when the rain was at its heaviest.

+“It was straight down the middle,” teammate Richard LeCounte marveled.
+“That’s special.”

-Athens was hit by heavy rain before the game, and another line of torrential storms struck again in the second quarter, keeping famed mascot Uga X confined to his doghouse.
+Athens was hit by storms before the game, and another line rolled through in the second quarter, keeping famed mascot Uga X confined to his doghouse.

 Then, suddenly, the showers cleared.